SEMA - your partner for digitalised and integrated software

 1988

-SEMA creates the first graphic user interface for trimming lines for Hundegger.
+SEMA creates the first graphical user interface for cutting lines for Hundegger.

 1987

-SEMA makes history with the first direct data transfer to a joinery line from a computer.
+SEMA makes history with the first direct data transfer from a computer to a joinery machine.

 1984

-SEMA launches its first computer-aided joinery program using the CPM operating system.
+The first SEMA program for computer-aided joinery is developed under the CPM operating system.

 At SEMA, we are committed to the responsible use of natural resources such as water, energy, materials, and land in the creation and delivery of our software solutions.
 Every member of our team assumes responsibility for environmental protection ensuring compliance with all relevant laws, regulations, and standards.